 - It is illegal to operate a CMV if your Blood Alcohol Concentration (BAC) is .04% or more.
+It is also illegal to operate a non-CMV if your BAC is .08% or more.
 You will lose your CDL for one year for your first offense.
 You will lose it for life for your second offense.
-If your blood alcohol concentration is less than 0.04% but you have any detectable amount, you will be put out-of-service for 24 hours. - If you operate a CMV, you shall be deemed to have given your consent to alcohol testing for the above mentioned violations.
+If your blood alcohol concentration is less than 0.04% but you have any detectable amount, you will be put out-of-service for 24 hours. - Disqualification for railroad-highway grade crossing violation - a driver must be disqualified for not less than 60 days if the driver is convicted of a first violation of a railroadhighway grade crossing violation; 120 days, if during any 3year period for a second violation; and 1 year if during any 3-year period for a third or subsequent railroad-highway grade crossing violation in separate incidents. - If you operate a CMV, you shall be deemed to have given your consent to alcohol testing for the above-mentioned violations.